Al-Masmiyah: Roman period

-Ottoman era
+Ottoman period

+19th century

 In 1810, Swiss explorer Johann Burckhardt was the first contemporary scholar to visit al-Masmiyah and he was later followed by Bankes and Barry, who sketched a precise plan of the Praetorium, in 1819.
 In 1838, Biblical scholar Eli Smith reported that Kurds inhabited the village.
 By the late 1860s a few impoverished Arab families from the Sulut tribe reportedly lived inside the ruins of al-Masmiyah.
 Apparently, the village was abandoned most of the time, but was occasionally occupied by nomadic Arab families seeking shelter in its ruins.

 In the 1870s, al-Masmiyah was an uninhabited village.
 However, it was later settled when the Ottoman sultan Abdul Hamid II (1876–1909) acquired al-Masmiyah and six other nearby Hauran villages in the late 19th century as a personal estate.
 The farmers he employed in the village were afforded security, giving them protection from nomadic raiders.
 They were also exempt from conscription, protected from monetary collections from local notables and at times were loaned money without interest.
 These factors resulted in the prosperity of al-Masmiyah and the larger estate.

 In 1875, before Abdul Hamid's reign, the Ottoman army took apart the Praetorium for the construction material used to build a nearby army barracks at Burraq.
-The temple had earlier been photographed by Tancrède Dumas.
-It still remained the subject of study by scholars in Greco-Roman architecture after its dismantlement.

 In 1886, al-Masmiyah was briefly occupied by the Druze clans of Atrash and Halabi during a quarrel with the Sulut tribe.

+20th century

 Following the Young Turk Revolution in 1908, the sultan ceded estate to the treasury department of the Damascus government and consequently, the inhabitants, who were both tenants of the government and permanent residents of the villages, had to pay 20–22% of their agricultural products to the authorities.
 Nonetheless, the conditions of the inhabitants of the government estate were better than the estates of the notables.
 In 1915 the population of al-Masmiyah was estimated as 300 Melkites (Greek Catholics) and 20 Sunni Muslims.

 Archaeological remains

-According to Western traveler Josias Leslie Porter who visited the region in the late 1850s, the ruins of al-Masmiyah "are among the interesting and beautiful in the Hauran."
-The majority of the village's ancient homes were in rubble, but a number of public buildings were relatively well-preserved.
+According to Western traveler Josias Leslie Porter who visited the region in the late 1850s, the ruins of al-Masmiyah "are among the most interesting and beautiful in the Hauran," not least due to its numerous Greek inscriptions.
+The majority of the ancient city's homes were in rubble, but a number of public buildings were relatively well-preserved.
 Porter further remarked that except for the Roman temple "there are several other buildings ... but they are not remarkable either for their size or architecture.